pdjr-signalk-plugins/range-monitor/README.md

     <em>path</em> makes transits through the defined thresholds.
     <p>
-    Each property must hold one of the values 'cancel', 'normal', 'alert', 'warn', 'alarm' or 'emergency'.</p>.
+    Each property must hold one of the values 'cancel', 'normal', 'alert', 'warn', 'alarm' or 'emergency'.
-    With the exception of 'cancel' which causes deletion of any pre-existing notification, values cause the issuing of a notification with the specified state.
+    With the exception of 'cancel' which causes deletion of any pre-existing notification, values cause the issuing of a notification with the specified state.</p>
     <dl>
       <dt>State for notification issued when value enters range <code>inRange</code></dt>
       <dd>